xxfoundation/elixxir-docs/end_to_end.md

 * NewSessionCreated: Each rekey session ends with this NewSessionCreated state which means that the new rekey session was created.

+Note that only three states are saved to disk upon state transition:

+* Unconfirmed
+* Confirmed
+* NewSessionCreated

+Therefore if the client crashes when in state NewSessionTriggered, then upon restart the client would continue from the Confirmed state.
+Likewise if crashed in the Sending or Sent state, the client would start in the Unconfirmed state.

 #### Edge cases

 There are many edge cases.
 One of them is: If a rekey that was Sent is